meeb/django-distill/README.md

 which are permitted for the view to return without raising an error.
 By default, this is set to `(200,)` but you can override it if you need to for your site.

-### Tracking Django's URL function support

-`django-distill` will mirror whatever your installed version of Django supports, therefore at some point the `distill_url` function will cease working in the future when Django 2.x itself depreciates the `django.conf.urls.url` and `django.urls.url` functions.
-You can use `distill_re_path` as a drop-in replacement.
-It is advisable to use `distill_path` or `distill_re_path` if you're building a new site now.

 ### Internationalization